Icons

 “So give me their names and I’ll round them up.”

 “No; there will always be cultists.
-Some people find his kind of power attractive.
+People find his kind of power attractive.
 Instead we need to disable the mechanism by which he is brought back.”

 “Time is short, but if you need to say good-bye to the children—“